kaycet/twitch-stream-swapper/ICONS.md

 # Icon Generation Guide

+## Icon Source

+The master icon source file is located at `icons/icon-source.svg`.
+This SVG file contains the vector graphics design that should be used to generate all PNG icon sizes.
+The design features:
+- Purple (#9147ff) background circle representing Twitch branding
+- White play button in the center (streaming symbol)
+- Rotating circular arrow around the play button (rotation symbol)
+- Optimized for scalability from 16px to 512px

+To generate PNG icons from the SVG source, you can use tools like:
+- [Inkscape](https://inkscape.org/) (command-line: `inkscape --export-filename=icon-16.png --export-width=16 --export-height=16 icon-source.svg`)
+- [ImageMagick](https://imagemagick.org) (with rsvg or inkscape delegate)
+- Online SVG to PNG converters
+- Design tools like Figma or Adobe Illustrator

+## Required PNG Icons

 The extension requires PNG icons in the following sizes:
 - 16x16 pixels (icon-16.png)
 - 48x48 pixels (icon-48.png)